voceconnect/eventbrite-event/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
+We teamed up with [Eventbrite](http://eventbrite.com/l/wordpress?ref=wporgfooter)!
 Use this theme to showcase your one-time Eventbrite event and connect with your audience pre- and post-event with news updates, comments, and social sharing.

 To take full advantage of the theme be sure to grab the `Eventbrite Services` plugin!